-I wanted to publish an updated review of the Virgin Atlantic World Elite Mastercard®, since this is a card that may not be on many peoples’ radar, but the card has an excellent sign-up bonus and some perks that are worth being aware of.
+I wanted to publish an updated review of the Virgin Atlantic World Elite Mastercard®, since this is a card that may not be on many peoples’ radar and there are a few perks that are worth being aware of.
 In this post I wanted to take a closer look at the card, and also compare it to some other cards out there.

 Virgin Atlantic Credit Card Basics for December 2023

-The Virgin Atlantic Credit Card offers a welcome bonus of up to 80,000 Virgin Atlantic Flying Club miles, has one of the best returns on spending of any airline card, offers some perks just for having the card, and also has some spending bonuses that could even make it worthwhile to use this card for your purchases.
+The Virgin Atlantic Credit Card has one of the best returns on spending of any airline card, offers some perks just for having the card, and also has some spending bonuses that could even make it worthwhile to use this card for your purchases.

 While many people may have heard of this card before, most people probably aren’t too familiar with how the benefits of this card work, especially as the card recently introduced a companion ticket benefit.
-So let’s start by talking about the sign-up bonus and more, then we’ll look at the annual fee, and finally, we’ll compare it to some other cards.
+So let’s start by talking about some of the basics of the card, then we’ll look at the annual fee, and finally, we’ll compare it to some other cards.

 Virgin Atlantic’s new A350 Upper Class